ualibmetadata/Archive-It-stylesheets/README.md

 Extract URLs and column headers with AI fields (ready to be imported from Excel or OpenOffice).
 Useful for AI's "add new metadata" import option.

 * extract_seed_URLs_from_OAI_or_AI.xsl - outputs a text file listing all seed identifiers (URLs) contained in an AI feed.
 Useful for AI's importing "add new metadata" import option.
 * extract_doc_URLs_from_AI.xsl - outputs a text file listing all document identifiers (URLs) contained in an AI feed.
-Document metadata is not available from OAI feeds, so I did not considered that when creating this spreadsheet.
+Document metadata is not available from OAI feeds, so I did not consider that when creating this stylesheet.
 Extract just URLs.
 Useful for AI's importing "add new metadata" import option.

 Supporting files: